Clontarf F.C.: Playing highlights

-In 2014, Clontarf won the All-Ireland League for the first time in the club's history, topping the table by a point, after a nail-biting finish which saw Clontarf beat Ballynahinch at Castle Avenue while Old Belvedere lost to Garryowen, giving Clontarf the title.
-Four days after this victory, the same Clontarf side faced the world-famous Barbarians F.C. to mark the 1000 year anniversary of the Battle of Clontarf.
+In 2014, Clontarf won the All-Ireland League for the first time in the club's history, topping the table by a point, after a finish which saw Clontarf beat Ballynahinch at Castle Avenue while Old Belvedere lost to Garryowen, giving Clontarf the title.
+Four days after this victory, the same Clontarf side faced Barbarians F.C. to mark the 1000 year anniversary of the Battle of Clontarf.
 Clontarf were winners on the day, running out 43–42.

 In the community

-On a local level the club runs a "mini" rugby team and Youth Rugby is of large importance to the club, which has invested a lot of time and energy in this section.
-The club has swept the boards of mini rugby over recent seasons in home and international competitions.
+On a local level, the club runs a "mini" rugby team and youth rugby is of importance to the club.
+The club has won several mini rugby competitions over recent seasons.
 For the 2018/2019 season, a Girls Youth team was set up and trains twice a week at the club.

-The club has had a close association with the local St Paul's College, Raheny and Mount Temple Comprehensive School, as well as Belvedere College in central Dublin, for many years.
-The club also has a strong active social committee, with theme nights, awards balls, golf outings and Tag Rugby runs during the summer months.
+The club has had an association with the local St Paul's College, Raheny and Mount Temple Comprehensive School, as well as Belvedere College in central Dublin, for several years.
+The club also has a social committee, with theme nights, awards balls, golf outings, and Tag Rugby runs during the summer months.

 Teams

 Clontarf have teams from senior level down as young as under-8.
-At senior level there are five teams, the firsts play in the AIL Division 1, while the rest of the senior teams play in the Leinster Metropolitan Leagues.
+At senior level, there are five teams, the firsts play in the AIL Division 1, while the rest of the senior teams play in the Leinster Metropolitan Leagues.
 In 2007/2008 the first team won the Leinster League cup beating St Mary's College in the final.
 They were also a runner-up in the J1 Section A league, and runners-up in the J4 league.
 The J2 team won the J2 section B gaining promotion to J2 section A. In 2014/2015, the J4 team won the Leinster Branch Metro League Division 6 title and won promotion to division 5.
 The J6 team won the 2016/2017 Leinster Branch Metro League Division 11 title and won promotion to division 10.